JoanPeturPetersen/mongoflask-skeleton/README.md

 NOTE: Not secure at the moment - working on the admin interface.

+There are notes in the code on what to secure before deployment.
+For example remember to change the `admin` password.
+At some point a list of points will be made.

 A code skeleton for starting a flask web page with login/sessions using MongodDB as database for the users.

 Still work in progress, does not work fully yet...